SoSly/EcoTale/docs/mobs/bat/flow-field-implementation-plan.md

 4. Report result: "Flow field valid" or "Flow field invalid, regeneration queued"
 5. Reset failure backoff to allow immediate retry if regeneration is needed

+**Implementation Notes:**
+- Debug rendering uses `DEBUG_LINES` vertex format with depth testing disabled for visibility through terrain
+- Arrows are rendered with 4-prong arrowheads for 3D clarity
+- Outward and inward arrows are offset perpendicular to their direction so both are visible in the same cell
+- The offset direction is deterministic per cell (based on position hash) so it's consistent across frames

-**Validation:** Both commands exist and report appropriate errors for missing roosts or flow fields.
+**Validation:** All three commands exist and report appropriate errors for missing roosts or flow fields.

 ---